Audi 5 cylinder turbo

 Attention!
 Make sure to disconnect the lambda from the stock ECU to avoid interference.

-Stock lambda probe has 3 wires: ECU signal, ECU ground, heater +12.
-It has no heater ground wire, because the exhaust pipe is used as a ground.
+The original lambda probe features three wires: ECU signal, ECU ground, and heater +12V.
+It does not include a heater ground wire, as the exhaust pipe serves as the ground.

-New lambda probe has 2 separate heater wires, and the heater has no connection to the sensor housing, which is a more robust design.
+The new lambda probe is designed with two separate heater wires, and the heater is isolated from the sensor housing, providing a more robust design.

 Connection diagram: